| Title: | A Control Systems Toolbox |

 This is a utility function that is always invoked by other functions to

-ascertain the dimensions of the arguments a,b,c,d
+ascertain the dimensions of the arguments a,b,c,d and returns a message

 if there is an ill-defined entry.